twitter/communitynotes/content/contributor-scores.md

 Specifically, Birdwatch does this by incorporating a subset of ratings in a second round of note scoring.
 Contributors’ ratings are only included in the second round of note scoring if:

-- They have made at least 10 total ratings and have made at least 1 [valid rating](./#valid-ratings).
+- They have made at least 10 total ratings (on notes that have at least 5 ratings) and have made at least 1 [valid rating](./#valid-ratings).
 - Their rater helpfulness score must be at least 0.66
 - If they have written any notes that have received at least 5 ratings (contributors who haven’t written any such notes are included):
   - The CRH-vs.-CRNH ratio of notes they’ve authored must be at least 0.0